hibbaafzal/CapstoneThree_ECommerce/README.md

 - filter by category,
 - filter by color,
 - add products to their cart
-- edit/create a new profile (idk ab this we shall see)
+- edit/create a new profile

 Admins can:
 - add or delete products,